gabrielcessil/LBM_BGK_D2Q9/README.md

 ## Features

-* **Lattice Boltzmann Method (LBM):** Utilizes the D2Q9 model, which represents fluid particles on a 2D grid with nine possible directions of movement.
+* **Lattice Boltzmann Method (LBM):** Utilizes the D2Q9 model, which represents fluid particles on a 2D grid with nine possible directions of movement: center, top, bottom, left, right and main diagonals.

 * **Bhatnagar-Gross-Krook (BGK) Approximation:** Employs the BGK collision operator for simplified particle distribution relaxation.